davidarebuwa/10x-project/README.md

 `localhost:3000/ten-x-demo`

 ## Testing

 You can run tests by executing `npm run cypress` or `npx cypress open` commands in your prefered CLI which will open the cypress interface, allwoing you to browse existing tests.

-Provide instructions on how to run application tests.
-If the tests need to have data seeded, be sure to include information for that too.